jordalgo/estream/api/estream.md

 # getBuffer

-Get events out of the buffer.
+Pulls events out of the buffer.
 Useful if the stream has ended.

 **Parameters**